Tansu Çiller: Background and academic career

-Tansu was born in Istanbul; she was the only child of her father Necati Çiller, a journalist and governor of Bilecik Province during the 1950s, and Muazzez Çiller, a Rumelian Turk from Thessaloniki.
+Tansu Çiller was born in Istanbul; she was the only child of her father Necati Çiller, a journalist and governor of Bilecik Province during the 1950s, and Muazzez Çiller, a Rumelian Turk from Thessaloniki.

-Tansu Çiller graduated from the department of Economics at Boğaziçi University after completing her high school education at Robert College in Istanbul.
-After graduating from Boğaziçi, she continued her studies in the United States, where she earned graduate degrees from the University of New Hampshire and University of Connecticut with her husband Özer Uçuran, who she married in 1963.
+Çiller graduated from the department of Economics at Robert College Yüksek (later Boğaziçi University) after completing her high school education at the American College for Girls (later Robert College) in Istanbul.
+After graduating from Robert College, she continued her studies in the United States, where she earned graduate degrees from the University of New Hampshire and University of Connecticut with her husband Özer Uçuran, who she married in 1963.
 She later completed her postdoctoral studies at Yale University.

 Çiller taught economics at Franklin and Marshall College in Lancaster, Pennsylvania.
 In 1978, she became a lecturer at Boğaziçi University in Istanbul and in 1983 she was appointed as professor by the same institution.
 She was also president of the now-defunct Istanbul Bank.

 Early political career

 In addition to her job at Boğaziçi, Çiller made a name for herself with her studies at TÜSİAD and her critical reports of the Motherland Party's (ANAP) economic policies.
-For a short time she was a consultant to Bedrettin Dalan, then Mayor of Istanbul.
-In December of the same year, she was elected to the administrative board of the other major center-right party, the True Path Party (DYP) and became the deputy president responsible for the economy. Çiller entered parliament as a deputy from Istanbul in the 1991 election. Çiller took credit for some DYP slogans for the election, such as "Two keys", but also generated controversy with the economic program called UDİDEM, which was not implemented by the government.
+For a brief period she was a consultant to Bedrettin Dalan, then Mayor of Istanbul.
+In December of the same year, she was elected to the administrative board of the other major center-right party, the True Path Party (DYP) and became the deputy president responsible for the economy. Çiller entered parliament as a deputy from Istanbul in the 1991 election. Çiller took credit for some DYP slogans for the election, such as "two keys", but also generated controversy with the economic program called UDİDEM, which was not implemented by the government.
 DYP won the election, and formed a coalition government with the Social Democrat Populist Party (SHP). Çiller was appointed as a minister of state responsible for the economy by Prime Minister Süleyman Demirel.
 She was elected to the executive board of DYP and acquired the position of deputy chair.

 After the death in office of President Turgut Özal (which according to some was part of an alleged military coup), Prime Minister Demirel won the 1993 presidential election.
-Suddenly the important position as Prime Minister and leader of the DYP was vacant.
+Suddenly the important position as prime minister and leader of the DYP was vacant.
 The party found itself in a leadership crisis. Çiller was no obvious candidate, but her three challengers could not muster the political capital to compete effectively.
 The media and business community supported her, and her gender gave the impression that Turkey was a progressive Muslim country.
 She fell 11 votes shy of a majority in the first ballot for party leader.
 Her opponents withdrew and Çiller became the party's leader and on 25 June, the first and so far only female Prime Minister of Turkey.
 She continued the DYP-SHP coalition with small changes (50th government of Turkey).